rstudio/revealjs/README.md

 When creating the presentation in RStudio, there will be a `Knit` button right below the source tabs.
 By default, it will render the current document and place the rendered `HTML` file in the same directory as the source file, with the same name.

-Note: Unlike the the other slideshow outputs, the slideshow viewer popup from rstudio will be blank, to view the slide show click the `open in browser` button, and the slide show will render in your default web browser.
+Note: Unlike the the other slideshow outputs, the slideshow viewer popup from RStudio will be blank, to view the slide show click the `open in browser` button, and the slide show will render in your default web browser.

 ### R Console

 The `Knit` button is actually calling the `rmarkdown::render()` function.
-So, to render the doucment within the R console:
+So, to render the document within the R console:

 ``` r
 rmarkdown::render('my_reveal_presentation.Rmd')